Available as a major (B.S.N. degree)

 Possible careers include: Nurse in U.S. military, occupational health nurse, admissions nurse, charge nurse, emergency department nurse, intensive care unit nurse, nurse manager, staff nurse, behavioral health nurse, radiation oncology nurse, wound center nurse, medication nurse, medical oncology nurse, hospice nurse, nurse administrator, clinical services consultant, physician resource nurse, clinical practice coordinator, home infusion nurse, parish nurse, special procedures nurseSchool missionThe mission of the School of Nursing and Health Sciences is to provide Christian nursing education designed to prepare each graduate for a life of service to God and humanity.
 In this endeavor, students integrate faith and learning as they investigate concepts inherent in personal, professional, and spiritual growth through life-long learning and leadership.Program goalsGraduates are prepared to enter the profession of nursing as contributing members of the discipline, to promote, maintain, and restore the health of clients in a variety of settings.The goals of the traditional nursing major are to prepare graduates to:

 Expected outcomes of the graduate

-Nursing is part of the Department of Nursing within the School of Professional Studies.
+Nursing is part of the School of Nursing and Health Sciences.

 In Gallup Inc.'s annual "Honesty and Ethics" survey, nurses have been voted the most trusted profession every year since 2002.